e-flux-platform/chargestation/README.md

 - [ ] Support for using two connectors
 - [ ] Time travel
 - [ ] OCPP 2.1 Support
+- [ ] Animation for plugging in cable
+- [ ] Animation for cars
+- [ ] Animation for connectivity on the station

 ## Setup